top of page

 Source: GRLL No. 2/2022.

-As the implementing regulations on this subject have not yet been released, this chapter will discuss the matter based on the existing method.
+As the implementing regulation on this subject have not yet been released, this chapter will discuss the matter based on the existing method.
 However, investors should become familiar with the new settings to avoid incurring risks in this field.

 Land Titles